Bahia Palace is a stunning, 19th century palace in Marrakesh.

 It is known by the locals as ‘Morroccan Whisky’

-The tea is made using green tea and fresh mint leaves, and it is already sweetened with sugar before serving.
+The tea is made using gunpowder green tea and fresh mint leaves, and it is often sweetened with sugar cubes before serving.

-If you find it a bit too sweet, try it before adding sugar cubes.
+If you find it a bit too sweet, ask to have the sugar cubes separately.

-Fresh mint is displayed on market stalls all around the medina, alongside other herbs and spices, and the aromatic aroma tempts the tastebuds.
+Fresh mint is displayed on market stalls all around the medina, and the strong aroma is evident when you walk past.

-You can purchase the little tea glasses in the souks, and they make the perfect gift for taking home with you.
+You can purchase the ornate tea glasses in the souks, along with the traditional teapots, they make the perfect gift for taking home with you.

-Make sure to wrap them well as they are quite delicate.
+Make sure to wrap them well as they are quite delicate and can break easily.

-Sipping mint tea and overlooking the lively square from a rooftop is a very enjoyable experience in Marrakech.
+Sipping mint tea overlooking the lively square from a rooftop is a nice way to experience Marrakech.

-I’ve put together a few helpful tips to help you decide when you should travel.
+I’ve put together a few helpful tips to help you decide.

-Marrakech has a high desert climate so it is pleasant all year round.
+It has a high desert climate, so it is pleasant all year round.

 During the summer months, temperatures can reach a staggering 45°C or higher, which a lot of visitors find unbearably hot.